Table of Contents here.

 “Of course,” Lola said, a smile spreading across his face.

 As Lola asked for their check, Hopper thought about his last serious conversation with Ingrid about family.
 By serious, he meant life-altering or, in this case, life-creating.
 Ingrid had taken Hopper by surprise during a family dinner with their sons, Alexis and Max.
-They were having pizza at Geno’s East.
-These outings were mostly light affairs, mixed with teaching moments for their sons.
 He was surprised and dismissive when Ingrid expressed her desire to have another child.

 “That’s interesting,” he said.
 “I think we should order the Burgers and Fries Pizza.
 The boys love it.”